EmilPlacheta/100-days-of-code/log.md

+### DAY 7: 11th May 2020, Monday

+**Today's Progress**: Refactored the the code a bit to improve redability.

+**Thoughts**: Not happy with how the final results are stored.
+Makes it easy to display, but difficult to reuse the data.
+This will be an issue, as I was thinking of adding an optoion to exclude amounts from the total, to be paid by the individual person.
+Eg: Person A goes shopping and gets groceries for everyone (A, B and C) and an certain item only for person B - which person B will pay in full.
+This item will have to be acluded from the total and paid solely by person B.

+---

 ### DAY 6: 10th May 2020, Sunday

 **Today's Progress**: Worked on adding the UI to the receipt splitter I worked on yesterday.